casualcore/casual/middleware/administration/documentation/api.md

 # API definitions of all the administration services casual has

 ## Describe services
-To describe a casaul-sf-service just use the following command:
+To describe a casual-sf-service just use the following command:

 ```bash
 >$ casual-service-describe --services <services>